This is an old revision of the document!

 In addition to the “standard” data below, a wide range of further data and instruments is in development or already in use, for example GPS/GNSS data, Radar doppler winds and Radar reflectivities, SEVIRI Infrared measurements, lidar measurements.

 We first show the measurement stations on lands and ships.
 The numbers here reflect the actual number of stations which were used for one three-hour assimilation period.
-Note that these measurements are only surface measurements, they do not necessarily reflect the atmospheric variables away from the earth's surface.
+Note that these measurements are only surface measurements, they do not necessarily reflect the atmospheric variables away from the surface.